FDUDataNET/FediLive/README.md

 ### 2.Modify the MongoDB configuration file
 Change net.bindIp to 0.0.0.0
-Change net.port to non-default value (27017).
+Change net.port to non-default value (27017 is default).

 ### 3.Add an access user
 In your terminal, run the following commands: